watem-sedem/watem-sedem/docs/calibration.rst

 Theoretical background
 ======================

-WaTEM-SEDEM can be calibrated by comparing the calculated sedimentfluxes to the rivers with the observed sedimentfluxes in :math:`i` catchments.
+WaTEM-SEDEM can be calibrated by comparing the calculated sediment fluxes to the rivers with the observed sedimentfluxes in :math:`n` catchments.
-The :ref:`transport capacity <tcmodel>` used in WaTEM-SEDEM contains the ktc-value. this parameter can be adapted to calibrate the model.
+The :ref:`transport capacity <tcmodel>` used in WaTEM-SEDEM contains the ktc-value.
+This parameter can be adapted to calibrate the model.

-Two kTC-values are used in the modelruns: kTC-low and kTC-high.
-The first value is used for land covers with low erosion potential (e.g. forest, grassland), the latter, kTC-high, is used for arable land.
+Two kTC-values are used in the model runs: kTC-low and kTC-high.
+The first value is used for land covers with low erosion potential (i.e. forest, grassland), the latter, kTC-high, is used for arable land.
 To select the correct kTC-values, WaTEM-SEDEM must be ran for a range of kTC values for all measurement areas in the dataset.
 The optimal combination of both kTC-values is obtained by three criteria.

-The first step in the selection process is the calculation of the modelefficiency :math:`ME` defined by Nash and Sutcliffe (1970):
+The first step in the selection process is the calculation of the model efficiency :math:`ME` defined by Nash and Sutcliffe (1970):

 .. math::
     ME = 1 - \frac{\sum_{i}^{n}(SE_{obs,i}-SE_{sim,i})^2}{\sum_{i}^{n}(SE_{obs,i}-SE_{avg})^2}

 with

-- :math:`SE_{obs,i}`: the observed sedimentexport for measurement point i
+- :math:`SE_{obs,i}`: the observed sediment export for measurement point :math:`i`
-- :math:`SE_{sim,i}`: the simulated sedimentexport for measurement point i
+- :math:`SE_{sim,i}`: the simulated sediment export for measurement point :math:`i`
-- :math:`SE_{avg}`: the average observed sedimentexport of all :math:`n` measurement points
+- :math:`SE_{avg}`: the average observed sediment export of all :math:`n` measurement points

 Model efficiencies vary between :math:`-\infty`  and 1.
 A :math:`ME` smaller than zero means that the model is not efficient, i.e., the model delivers a result